debanjan06/Asr-Hallucination-Detection/README.md

 ## 🤝 **Contributing**

-We welcome contributions from the research and development community!
+I welcome contributions from the research and development community!
 Areas of particular interest:

 ### **🔬 Research Contributions**
 - Novel hallucination detection algorithms